travel-more-with-us/back-end/README.md

 - `POSTGRES_PORT`: this is port for databases;
 - `SECRET_KEY`: this is Django Secret Key - by default is set automatically when you create a Django project.
                 You can generate a new key, if you want, by following the link: `https://djecrety.ir`;

+## Run with docker

+Docker should be installed

+- Create docker image: `docker-compose build`
+- Run docker app: `docker-compose up`

+### How to create superuser
+- Run `docker-compose up` command, and check with `docker ps`, that 2 services are up and running;
+- Create new admin user.
+Enter container `docker exec -it <container_name> bash`, and create in from there;

 ## Check project functionality